 The Advisory Council for the Order of Canada and the nomination review process

 The Advisory Council for the Order of Canada is a duly constituted and independent advisory council that is chaired by the Chief Justice of Canada.
-The current chair decided at the outset that her role would be best fulfilled by staying neutral on individual nominations.
 The chair’s role is to manage the meeting and the deliberations, so that members of the Advisory Council may give their views on individual cases before a vote is called.
 The practice of the chair is not to vote or to take a position for or against nominations, except on the rare occurrence of a tied vote.

 The Advisory Council reviews all nominations and transmits its decisions to the Governor General.
 A vote is held on each nomination and there must be a majority of votes for the candidate to be appointed to the Order of Canada.
 A unanimous vote is not required.